ai4nucleome/BioMaster/README.md

 ---

-PS: Linux has been tested to install directly, but Windows or Mac have not been tested, so there is no way to determine if there might be a problem.
+PS: Linux has been tested for direct installation, but Windows and Mac have not been tested, so it is uncertain whether any issues might arise.

 ## Usage